eduardz1/Master-Thesis/chapters/theory.typ

 #figure(
   image(height: 40%, "../resources/imgs/paraview_summary.svg"),
   placement: top,
   caption: [ParaProf's summary view for a 2D elastic wave propagation simulation, where each bar corresponds to a thread and represents the time spent in each routine of the benchmark.
-In blue and red, is the time spent on the `hdg_build_quadrature_int_2D` routine, in yellow, the time spent on the `hdg_build_Ainv_2D`, the orange section corresponds to the time spent by @LAPACK to inverse the matrix in the previous routine.
+In blue and red, is the time spent on the `hdg_build_quadrature_int_2D` routine, in yellow, the time spent on the `hdg_build_Ainv_2D`, the orange section corresponds to the time spent by @LAPACK:short to inverse the matrix in the previous routine.
 The purple section is the overhead caused by the TAU instrumentation.]
     + context {
       if state("image-outline").get() { linebreak(justify: true) }
     },